tomedegroot/study-material/LPIC102/topic-110-security.md

 See p.
 596 for notes on how to log in without a password

 To generate a key: `ssh-keygen -b 1024 -t rsa`

+##Special Commands

+1. See which users are using a file: `fuser FILEORSOCKER`
+2. List open files: `lsof`